A healthy chia seed pudding, with no added sugar or artificial sweeteners, that even Elvis would have enjoyed. Minus the bacon.

 This pudding is healthy power food….disguised as dessert.
 It’s not chocolate (already did that…one of my most pinned recipes!) but it certainly will satisfy that sweet tooth.
 And the peanut butter adds a little protein so this creamy snack isn’t so bad after a workout.
 I held back and didn’t add any sweeteners…instead, I used an almost overripe banana.
 The sugars become more intense the riper the banana gets so let’s go with that…let nature help us out a bit.
 If you use a firmer, less ripe banana you may want to add a little honey or agave nectar to your recipe.

 The best part….the Banana Peanut Butter Chia Seed Pudding takes about 5 minutes of prep time.
 That’s it.
 And it’s so easy, your kids can handle it!
+And while they’re at it, have them whip up this spiced coconut chia seed pudding, too!
+It’s simply spectacular!

 I think peanut butter, banana and bacon sandwich lovers could dig this.
 Confession…I seriously considered adding bacon to this recipe…maybe next time.